-I was a victim of domestic violence for 10 years until I ended up in intensive care and social services stepped in.
+I was a victim of domestic abuse for 10 years until I ended up in intensive care and social services stepped in.
 I was helped with legal aid and able to start a new life for myself and my children.
-I have been involved in campaigning and fundraising for victims of domestic violence for nearly 50 years.
+I have been involved in campaigning and fundraising for victims of domestic abuse for nearly 50 years.

-In 2009 I became a Partner of Women’s National Commission under the guidance of Chair, Baroness Joyce Gould and during this time I also became a member of its Violence against Women Committee.
-I have been working with the Global Foundation for the Elimination of Domestic Violence (GFEDV) and spoken at meetings alongside its Founder, Baroness Patricia Scotland.
-This has enabled me to work with other partners and to evaluate the effectiveness of different policy solutions to domestic violence.
+In 2009 I became a Partner of Women’s National Commission under the guidance of Chair, Baroness Joyce Gould and during this time I also became a member of its Abuse against Women Committee.
+I have been working with the Global Foundation for the Elimination of Domestic Abuse (GFEDV) and spoken at meetings alongside its Founder, Baroness Patricia Scotland.
+This has enabled me to work with other partners and to evaluate the effectiveness of different policy solutions to domestic abuse.

 Key to my work has been making representations on several occasions in the House of Lords both for the provision of free legal aid for women who need it and as a Member of the National Federation of Women’s Institutes (NFWI).
 The NFWI is part of the Justice for all Coalition, which is a group of charities and organisations against the proposed changes in Legal Aid for victims of domestic abuse.

 I made presentations in the House of Lords when the Legal Aid Sentencing and Punishment of Offenders Act 2012 was going through Parliament.
 I have campaigned in films, in the media and spoken on Radio 4 Women’s Hour.